pierreclauss/evry-gra-2024/workshop2.md

 ### 1.2 Wrangling

-I need for the workshop only returns to do calculation on: so I shrink the data of workshop 2 to returns.
+For the workshop, I need only returns to do calculation on: so I determine monthly financial returns on stock prices.
+Returns are monthly returns because they are nearer to gaussian data than weekly and daily data.

 ``` r
 monthly_returns <- stock_prices %>%